How did fireworks become a fixture in the United States? And in particular, why are they in heavy use on the Fourth of July?

 The National Council on Fireworks Safety reminds people to take precautions when using fireworks.
 This includes using legal fireworks and having water nearby to safely dispose of used fireworks.

-The organization also reminds people to be mindful of pets before partaking of fireworks displays or setting off fireworks.
+The organization also reminds people to be mindful of pets before partaking in fireworks displays or setting off fireworks.

 Additionally, another WordPress blogger I met at The Blogging Meetup shared some tips and links about pet safety during fireworks displays.
 Those who have pets need to know that pets do not like the sound of fireworks.
 In fact, many go missing if they are near fireworks displays.